 Threats and ContaminantsOn-site groundwater is contaminated with a few volatile organic compounds (VOCs).
 Contamination levels are decreasing, both in terms of number of contaminants detected and in concentration.
-There is no evidence to support the presence of a groundwater plume.
-Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system no longer needs to be operated.
+There is no evidence indicating the presence of a groundwater plume.
+Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system is shut down.

 Most residents downgradient of the site are connected to an alternate water supply, thereby minimizing potential receptors of contaminated groundwater from the site.
 Although historically there have been sporadic detections of metals outside of the landfill boundaries, tests of drinking water wells in 1998 revealed that such metal contaminants were significantly lower (i.e., one or two orders of magniture less) than federal drinking water standards.

-In 1987, U.S. EPA signed a Record of Decision (ROD) requiring that an alternate water supply be installed in an area containing 100 homes downgradient of the site where groundwater threatened to contaminate wells before an overall cleanup could eliminate the problem.
-Under order by U.S. EPA, several potentially responsible parties (PRPs) constructed the alternate water supply and it was completed in 1991.
-In July 1989, U.S. EPA signed a ROD selecting the following actions to clean up the site: covering the entire site with a multi-layer cap; expanding the landfill gas extraction and treatment system; extracting and treating contaminated groundwater; pumping groundwater to maintain the water table at a level that is below that of the wastes in the landfill; fencing the site; placing deed restriction of future use of the site, and continued monitoring of the site.
+In 1987, U.S. EPA signed a Record of Decision (ROD) that required the installation of an alternate water supply in an area containing 100 homes downgradient of the site.
+Under order by U.S. EPA, several potentially responsible parties (PRPs) completed construction of the alternate water supply in 1991.
+In July 1989, U.S. EPA signed a ROD selecting the following actions to clean up the site: cover the entire site with a multi-layer cap; expand the landfill gas extraction and treatment system; extract and treat contaminated groundwater; pump groundwater to maintain the water table at a level that is below the wastes in the landfill; fence the site; place deed restrictions on the future use of the site, and continued monitoring of the site.
 In 1990, U.S. EPA purchased 22 parcels of land, consisting of twelve residences and two businesses.
 These properties, which bordered the site, were needed for proper installation of the landfill cap.

-In late October 2000, in response to a petition from stakeholders in the IEL area, U.S. EPA Ombudsman Robert Martin issued preliminary recommendations regarding radiation sampling at IEL.
-The public were provided 60 days to comment on the report.
-Region 5 prepared a factual review of the Ombudsman's report and responded to the recommendations in the report.
-A final report from the Ombudsman was issued in September 2005, which found that US EPA had used appropriate sampling and analysis methods in looking for potential radioactive contamination at IEL and that it was unlikely that radioactive contamination was present.
+In late October 2000, in response to a petition from stakeholders in the IEL area, the U.S. EPA Ombudsman issued preliminary recommendations regarding radiation sampling at IEL.
+The Ombudsman issued a final report in September 2005, which found that U.S. EPA used appropriate sampling and analysis methods to look for potential radioactive contamination at IEL and that it was unlikely that radioactive contamination was present.

-A remedial design was completed for the IEL site in September 2003.
-A public Technical Information Committee (TIC) meeting was held in Uniontown on September 11, 2003, to discuss the remedial design for the site and to solicit public comment.
 Construction of the IEL final remedy began in Spring 2004.
 By August 2004, all of the new groundwater monitoring wells were installed and unnecessary wells had been abandoned.
-In addition, planting for the site vegetative cover was completed in May 2004.
+In addition, planting of the site vegetative cover was completed in May 2004.
 Continued groundwater monitoring shows that VOC concentrations in groundwater continue to decrease and that only three contaminants now exceed their MCLs.
-EPA completed a five-year review for the IEL site in September 2006.
-The five-year review concluded that the selected remedy remained protective of human health and the environment.
 A third five year review was completed in May 2011.
 It concluded that the remedy at the Site is protective of human health and the environment in the short term, and the long term protectiveness will be achieved when: proper maintenance of the perimeter frence and monitoring wells is conducted; the cleanup goals for the contaminated groundwater have been reached; and stewardship measures are put in place for the implemented institutional controls.

 The potentially responsible parties continue to inspect the site and collect samples from groundwater monitoring wells twice a year.
-EPA and Ohio EPA are also working with the potentially responsible parties to update the operations and maintenance plan for the site.
+U.S. EPA will conduct the next five-year review for the site in 2016.